Linux to Mac

 The technology and licensing behind OS X and Linux highlight different strengths.
 When comparing OS X to a Linux distribution, you'll find that the hardware integration and focus on the whole experience makes OS X a much more polished desktop system.
 Linux has two major desktop interfaces, GNOME and KDE, and dozens of smaller players in the window manager space.
 You have more choice in the Linux desktop world, but none of your choices are going to match Aqua.

 On the other hand, Linux offers you more flexible and portable systems than anything offered by Apple.
-You have a wider selection of hardware as well as highly customized distributions, such as dedicated routers/firewalls, thumb drive systems, Live CDs, embedded systems, real-time systems, etc.
+You have a wider selection of hardware as well as highly customized distributions, such as dedicated routers/firewalls, flash drive systems, Live CDs, embedded systems, real-time systems, etc.

 Then you have the freedom factor.
 Linux (the kernel) and most of the application software that runs on it uses the General Public License (GPL), meaning you are free to view and modify the source code of the programs - and even distribute modified versions.
 In most cases, Linux distributions are completely free.
 Zero cost.
 For many people, that trumps the Genius Bar and the no hassle hardware integration.